rollbear/trompeloeil/README.md

 Limitations (TODO-list)
 -----------------------
+- BUG!
+Move-only types cannot be used by value in REQUIRE_CALL.
+- BUG!
+Sequences cannnot discriminate between multeple matching expectations.
 - Function templates cannot be mocked
 - Tracing
 - WAY too many macros... but I think we'll have to make do with most of them.